Zabrze, ul 3 Maja 93.

 There is a special program on St Barbara's Day.
 Souvenir shop and a bar serving hot meals.

 Text by Tony Oldham (2002).
 With kind permission.

-This text describes the old show mine whch had to close in the end of the 1990s due to financial problems.
-Founded and financed during the kommunist era it was not able to survive under kapitalistic conditions.
-Probably the need of the locals for work reduced the ability to travel for fun too.
-But now the country has become wealthier, the joining of the European Union made things easier and there are new ways to finance cultural institutions.
-And both domestic and foreign tourism in Poland increases dramatically.
-We do not know the exact reasons, but we heard that this mine was reopened as a show mine.
-We suppose that this was - beneath above financial preconditions - the result of the hard work of enthusiasts.
+This text describes the old show mine which had to close in the end of the 1990s due to financial problems.
+Founded and financed during the communist era for propaganda, the funding vanished under capitalistic conditions.
+In those early years after the collapse of the communist system, many people in Poland were rather poor and domestic tourism was quite low.
+So the show mine also lacked visitors.
+But joining the European Union made things easier and there are new ways to finance cultural institutions.
+And both domestic and foreign tourism in Poland increased dramatically.

 Kopalnia Guido is a coal mine in Upper Silesia.
 It was opened in 1855 by Count Guido Henckel von Donnersmarck, a magnate and industrialist, and named after him.
 At this time the expansion of railway connections enabled the transport of raw materials and finished products.
 This contributed to the rapid development of the Upper Silesian industry.
 Both the industry and the railroad were in great demand for coal for the steam engines.
 As a result numerous coal mines were opened.
 The mine was started by digging the Barbara and Concordia shafts.
 After 30 m in Barbara shaft the miners reached a fault named Saar, and the excavation was stopped in 1856.
 Concordia shaft was renamed Guido and drilling continued to the 80 m level.
 But tectonic disturbances, made the coal extraction impossible.